hackdash/dailyship/content/news/menu.md

 Theory is all well and good, but how do you get started?
 As always, we start with HTML, and add CSS for layout.
 This demo will not require JavaScript, and I recommend sticking with CSS to avoid pitfalls.

 # HTML menu
+`<details>` and `<summary>` provide the basic collapsing feature desired.
+Only the summary will be displayed at first.
+Upon clicking a summary, the parent element will enter its open state, as if you'd written `<details open>`, and all contents will be shown.
 ```
 <details class='menu'>
   <summary>Menu</summary>